colbad2/LaunchList/README.md

 - add flag lists to everything associated with an agency
 - better zoomable images
 - flag list tap to see all countries listed in sheet
-- settings with dataset/core data stats to help with default database inclusion, image fetch vs. db hits
+- settings with the data set/core data stats to help with default database inclusion, image fetch vs. db hits
 - search for all datasets
 - search keys for all searches
 - info sheet for each search field with search keys, examples, etc.
-- shortcuts for search keys (agency: -> a:)
+- shortcuts for search keys ( agency: -> a: )
 - search builder sheet
-- searches between dates (start:1998,end:2010)
+- searches between dates ( start:1998, end:2010 )
 - the Roci/Bowman
-- settings tools: clear memory image cache, clear CoreData images
+- setting tools: clear memory image cache, clear CoreData images
-- periodically refetch images, incase they have changed, or been updated
+- periodically re-fetch images, in case they have changed, or been updated
 - previews for every view, working
 - add launchers to the dataset list
 - settings button to clear the image cache entirely, or images that are past a certain lifetime